georgringer/news/Documentation/AdministratorManual/Templates/Start/Index.rst

 Partials
 ^^^^^^^^
 Partials are used within templates to be able to reuse code snippets.
-If you open the template ``News/List.html`` you will see the partial:
+If you open the template :file:`News/List.html` you will see the partial:

 .. code-block:: html

 	<f:render partial="List/Item" arguments="{newsItem: newsItem, settings:settings, className:className, view:'list'}"/>

-This will embed the output of the partial which is located at ``Partials/List/Item.html`` (as stated in the attribute  *partial* ).
+This will embed the output of the partial which is located at :file:`Partials/List/Item.html` (as stated in the attribute  :html:`partial` ).
 All arguments which are used in the attribute *arguments* are available in the partial itself.

 You can create your own partials and name them as you like